roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-10-11 ****** bysadkins116© Trish made it home in record time, her body now calm and not aroused.
+Trish made it home in record time, her body now calm and not aroused.
 She got her purse back, and it seemed like Susan was keeping the blackmailer at least a little under control.
 She tossed her keys on the counter and headed for the bathroom.
 She needed a bubble bath and a good night's sleep.

  Josh arrived at his house just after 11.
 Karen had drug him to her house and fucked him over and over.
 He was dead tired but all his thoughts were about tomorrow.
 His parents yelled a little but he managed to calm them down.
 Soon he was in his room memorizing his line.
 He wanted to make sure he got it right.
 Suddenly his cell beeped, it was a message from Susan, 'Call me.'